celtiberi/sail-chat/README.md

 - Docker and Docker Compose installed on your system
 - Google API key for the language model
-- For GPU mode: NVIDIA GPU with CUDA support and nvidia-docker installed
+- For GPU mode: NVIDIA GPU with CUDA support and NVIDIA Container Toolkit installed

 ### Running on Apple Silicon (or CPU-only systems)